“Life is busy, but I continue learning!”

 I have read many statistics on how many people never even open another book after being done with college.

-After studying for so many years at a rigorous university I needed a little break too.
+After studying for so many years at a rigorous university I remember I needed a little break from textbooks.

-We spend so many years focusing mostly on our education from the age of 6.
+We spend so many years focusing mostly on our education from the age of 6, technically 3.

 I remember one time asking my mom how many years I had left worth of schooling when I was in third grade m, and I counted about 13 more years of school.
 I grew up in Italy and we had an extra year of high school compared to most countries.
 I was so happy when my family moved to Spain and I got to cut back by one year.
 I never forgot how much I did not want to go to school for that long as a child!
 Still it felt like a very long time.

 But the beauty of learning as an adult instead, is that we can finally focus on learning about the things that we truly truly love.

 Not to mention that it’s a good way to keep our brains active.
 I particularly enjoy how it keeps my brain occupied with good things.